splinedrive/kianRiscV/linux_socs/kianv_mc_rv32ima_sv32/README.md

-The SoC is operating with the most recent stable kernel version, and offers support for the following PMODs (as shown in the photo): GPIO (input, output), Network PMOD (Digilent PMOD NIC100), a second UART (PMOD UART by Digilent), and an OLED display (Digilent OLEDrgb 64x96, 16-bit).
+The SoC is operating with the most recent stable kernel version, and offers support for the following PMODs (as shown in the photo): GPIO (input, output), Network PMOD (Digilent PMOD NIC100), a second UART (PMOD UART by Digilent), and an OLED display (Digilent OLEDrgb 64x96, 16-bit, ....).
 The board is capable of functioning without these PMODs, with the kernel adjusting accordingly.
+You can also enjoy X11 with a larger 320x240 display, but you'll need 64 MiB of SDRAM.
+I have a ULX3S board with that kind of memory.
 If no PMODs are available, you can still enjoy music as a consolation (only enterprise soc).
 Simply navigate to the /root/music directory and execute